martinsluters/resume/README.md

 -   Performance improvements
 -   Integrated various APIs REST and SOAP
 -   Used and extended e-commerce solutions WooCommerce, GiveWP, integrated in membership plugins and custom built
--   Developed Shell and Python scripts to automate scheduled maintenance updates and critical vulnerability updates in WP Engine infrastructure using WP Engine API and WP CLI
+-   Developed Shell and Python scripts to automate scheduled maintenance updates and critical vulnerability updates in WP Engine infrastructure using WP Engine's API and WP CLI
--   Developed Python script to generate reports utilising WP Engine API
+-   Developed Python script to generate reports utilising WP Engine's API
 -   Supported and maintained client sites and in-house premium themes / plugins
 -   Managed projects
 -   Helped team in all aspects